Going, going, green

 Composting

-Waste from the restaurants on the farm as well as our online retail section is collected on a daily basis and repurposed as supplementary feed for our herds of water buffalo and Chianina cattle.
+Plant waste material from production facilities at Babylonstoren is collected on a daily basis and repurposed as supplementary feed for our herds of water buffalo and Chianina cattle.
 “The fruits are very well received, especially by our water buffalo.
 However, they are not too fond of garden waste like flowers and leaves, and they dislike onions too,” says fruit production manager Didi Brink.

 The waste from the Babylonstoren Blomkamer is composted along with all other garden waste like prunings and leaves.
 Our garden team has a large site with windrows where organic waste from our juicery, olive cellar, wine cellar and fruit and veg production areas are composted.
 This compost is used on the farm and in the garden, creating a full-circle composting cycle.